frfn/ramping-up-java/README.md

 ### `abstract` class and methods

+When we talk about abstract classes we are defining characteristics of an object type; specifying what an object is.

 - cannot be instantiated, must be inherited
 - methods that are abstract shall be filled by the subclass
 - variables may contain non-final variables

 ### `interface`

+When we talk about an interface and define capabilities that we promise to provide, we are talking about establishing a contract about what the object can do.

 - complete abstraction
 - it's a way to give behaviors to the class